supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

     ```

 1. If the indentation of the YAML snippet is giving errors (red squiggly lines), fix them by adding 2 spaces or tab to position the snippet correctly.
-1. With both snippets added to the CI/CD pipeline, **Save** the changes.
+1. With both snippets added to the CI/CD pipeline, **Validate + Save** the changes.
 1. Once saved, click **Run** to trigger the pipeline.
 1. Confirm the branch (main) and click the **Run** button to start the pipeline run.
 1. From the pipeline status page, click the **Build** stage to open the verbose logging details of the different tasks in the pipeline.
 1. Wait for the pipeline to kick off the Build Stage, and arrive at the **AzureLoadTest** task in the flow of the pipeline.
-1. While the task is running, browse to the **Azure Load Testing** in the Azure Portal, and see how the pipeline creates a new RunTest, named **adoloadtest1**.
+1. While the task is running, browse to the **Azure Load Testing** in the Azure Portal, and see how the pipeline creates a new RunTest, named **ado_run**.
 You can select it to show the outcome values of the TestRun job.
 1. Navigate back to the Azure DevOps CI/CD Pipeline Run view, where the **AzureLoadTest task** completed successfully.
 From the verbose logging output, the resulting values of the load test will be visible as well:

     ```text